Knowledge and Language Computing Laboratory

 Does the lab accept collaborations?

 We are warmly open to collaborations with other research groups and companies.
-Feel free to contact the PI for more information.
+Feel free to submit your inquiry via the contact form above.

 What resources are available in the lab?